sabifo4/BayesianInference_practicals/practical_sessions/day1/00_R/README.md

 </p>

 ---

 This is the end of this tutorial!
+Now, let's have a break and we shall resume to learn more about [phylogeny inference with `MrBayes`](../01_MrBayes/README.md)!